voiceittech/VoiceIt2-AWSConnect/README.md

 npm i
 ```

-3. Modify the phone numbers in `app.js` to contact your Amazon Connect phone number.
-(Any time you see `twiml.dial('786-864-5177');`, just replace the phone number with the phone number you defined in your Amazon Connect Call Center for this example)
-4. Zip the deployment as `deployment.zip`
+4. Zip the deployment as `deployment.zip` (or you can just use the provided `deployment.zip` file if you do not need to change anything)

 ```shell
 zip -r deployment.zip *